IADT-projects/y4-project-MarcusFitzs/README.txt

-This original thesis submission was originally uploaded to my own github page before the deadline had passed.
+This original thesis/code submission was originally uploaded to my own github page before the deadline had passed.

 Running the application: